The Perfect One Week in Jordan Itinerary for First-Timers

 Depending on when your flight leaves, I would recommend staying in Amman for 1 or 2 nights.
 I think you will need to have at least one full day to explore Amman so if your flight only leaves late in the night the next day, staying 1 night can be enough.

 Otherwise, I would suggest booking 2 nights in one of the hotels.
-You can check all the accommodations in Amman here, or you can just check out my recommendations below.
+You can check out my recommendations below.

 Day 7: Exploring Amman